BROADSoftware/HADeploy/docsite/docs/plugins_reference/core/encrypted_vars.md

   ca_bundle_local_file: cert/ranger_mycluster_cert.pem
   ca_bundle_relay_file: /etc/security/certs/ranger_mycluster_cert.pem
 ```
-The encrypted value (See below how to generate it) must be stored to a variable.
-HADeploy will detect such value and will provide them to Ansible in the appropriate format.

 Note the way the variable is provided to the ranger_password attribute: `"{{ranger_password}}"` (And not the usual `${ranger_password}`).
 This form is mandatory,
 as the variable resolution must be performed by Ansible, not by HADeploy.
-See [Variables](./under_the_hood/#variables) for more info.
+See [Variables](../../more/under_the_hood/#variables) for more info.

 NB: As the encrypted value is directly provided to Ansible, which will decrypt it in memory, HADeploy itself does not perform any decryption.
 So, there is no risk to have a decrypted, clear value in some intermediate file.

-Using this pattern, any value of type string can be encrypted in the depployement file.
+Using this pattern, most of the values of type string can be encrypted in the depployement file.

 ## Encrypting a value